 The Tysons area will be the powerhouse of things to come, in any event those are the plans that are set up the moment.
 It used to be commuters came—many workers—they worked and afterward by 9 o'clock it was dead.
 Not for long.
 With four Metro stops currently open in Tysons, private improvement has started and keeps on growing—45 million square feet of new development and 100,000 square feet of private space.
-In 2010, another thorough arrangement was drafted as the managing record of how to change Tysons from a work focus to a urban network.
-Eight neighborhoods have been assigned for the region, four of which are on Metro stations: Tysons West will be an expressions and diversion locale; Tysons Central 123 will be blended use in with extravagance townhouses and shopping; Tysons Central 7 will have all the more a community center with workplaces, administrations and cafés; and Tysons East will hold a urban park encompassed by blended use improvement.
+In 2010, another thorough arrangement was drafted as the managing record of how to change Tysons from a work focus to an urban network.
+Eight neighborhoods have been assigned for the region, four of which are on Metro stations: Tysons West will be an expressive and diverse locale; Tysons Central 123 will be blended use with extravagant townhouses and shopping; Tysons Central 7 will have all the more a community center with workplaces, administrations and cafés; and Tysons East will hold a urban park encompassed by blended use improvement.

 Price range: Apartments start around $1,500 and new-build luxury condos top out at $2 million for one- or two-bedroom units at Verse in The Boro.

 Metro stop: Dunn Loring-Merrifield (Orange Line)

 Merrifield was first known as a popular spot for a couple of days in April every year before Mosaic District breaking ground in 2012.
 Other than industrial and shopping centers, there was the Merrifield Post Office, which drew out the crowds close to Tax Day, and an old cinema.
 Presently the territory has become the shopping destination for many as Mosaic moved in and carried with it an art-house theater, famous local neighborhood cafés, popular big name chain stores, a flock of boutique shops, farmers markets and family-friendly holiday events.